Anyone can nominate an individual or group in any category.

 - For other swims performed outside of known organisations, private, professional or cause-related, nominees must provide evidence of the swim through creditable observers with clear details of costume or any other practices out of the norm of traditional open solo swims.

 Contributors to the Sport of Marathon Swimming as a(n) administrator, official, coach, inspirational, pilot, water safety, organizer, support personnel, clubs, organisations.
 These are the dedicated personnel that assist in various functions to support and develop the sport of Marathon Swimming.
 Their contribution should be made over a period of years, and be truly outstanding.

 Drug Test Failure (adverse analytical findings, atypical finding and other assorted anti-doping rule violations) by WADA or an authorized WADA body in any aquatics sport prevents a nominee from being selected and results in the removal of an honoree from the IMSHOF.
 This does not apply if the finding is overturned on appeal (reduction or removal of any punishment on appeal is not considered if the finding is not overturned).
 This can be a current test or a future test on an old sample.

 Conviction of Sexual Assault on a Child (and all appeals exhausted) by a local court prevents a nominee from being selected and results in the removal of an honoree from the IMSHOF.

 Unfortunately, the three specifics above may not be exhaustive in the future.
 The IMSHOF deplores any ethical violations that seriously diminish the reputation of the IMSHOF and the sport of open water swimming.
 Even a charge or suspicion of such an ethical violation may cause a nomination or announcement to be withdrawn.
 For inductees, IMSHOF will wait for a determination by the courts (and appeals exhausted) before removal is considered.

 - Complete a candidate nomination form.

 - The nominee’s biography should include the candidate’s marathon swimming/contribution history and clearly outline why the candidate should be inducted into the IMSHOF or receive an Award..

-- Get the official nomination forms by emailing email@example.com and firstname.lastname@example.org
+- Get the official nomination forms HERE (download and save under a different name on your PC) or by emailing firstname.lastname@example.org and email@example.com

 Deadlines, Selection, and Announcement